l0uisgrange/zap/docs/main.typ

 - `p<i>-p<i+1>.a`: the first zigzag corner between the points i and i+1 (only for zigzag)
 - `p<i>-p<i+1>.b`: the second zigzag corner between the points i and i+1 (only for zigzag)

-= Microcontroller Unit

-The `mcu` is the most complex component, hence this dedicated page.

-#circ(
-    ```typst
-    #import "./zap.typ"

-    #let pins = (
-        (content: "VCC", side: "west"),
-        (content: "UVCC", side: "west"),
-        (content: "AVCC", side: "west"),
-        (side: "west"),
-        (content: "PD0", side: "west"),
-        (content: "PD1", side: "west"),
-        // ...
-    )

-    #zap.circuit({
-        import zap: *

-        mcu(
-            "mcu",
-            (3, 0),
-            pins: pins, // you can also provide a number instead of a list
-            label: "ESP32",
-            width: 4,
-            fill: purple.lighten(80%),
-            stroke: none,
-        )
-    })
-    ```,
-)

-You have to provide either a number of pins or a complete list of dictionaries.
-Each pin can have these keys:

-- `content` is the label of the pin displayed on the controller.
-If not provided, the pin is considered as a gap instead of an actual pin.
-- `side` represents the position of the pin on the microcontroller

 = Debug <debug>

 If you want to know all the anchors available in a symbol, you can either activate the `debug` mode on a single symbol...